isolomon/netcpp/README.md

-# netcpp
+# easycpp
 This is my personal cpp library which tries to simple my daily work and makes C++ a little easy to use.
 It is really fun if you know how to use them.
-Below are some code segments to show the usage of some of the classes.
+Below are code segments to show the usage of some of the classes.

 # StreamReader